Thank you! We’ve received your message and will contact you soon.

 The advantages of this option are:

-• Preferred deals typically allow access to highly relevant audiences.
+• Preferred deals typically allow access to highly relevant target audience.

 • For publishers, preferred deals present a way to obtain more control over the ads appearing on their websites (they can review campaigns beforehand).